syncfusion-content/blazor-docs/blazor/pivot-table/grouping-bar.md

 ### FieldDrop

 The event [FieldDrop](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewEvents-1.html#Syncfusion_Blazor_PivotView_PivotViewEvents_1_FieldDrop) fires whenever a field is dropped into an axis.
 It allows the user to restrict the drop operation based on its parameters.
-It has the following parameters
+It has the following parameters,

 * [FieldName](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.FieldDropEventArgs.html#Syncfusion_Blazor_PivotView_FieldDropEventArgs_FieldName): It holds the name of the appropriate field.